carcrupe/physionet_challenge/README.md

 5. To make predictions using the saved model, run the driver.py as follows: <br />
       python driver.py input_directory output_directory <br />
   where "input_directory" is a directory for input data files and output_directory is a directory for output of the predictions.
+6. Evaluation metrics are run to compare the predictions with the original data.

   # Conclusions & things to do